penumbra-zone/penumbra/docs/guide/src/pcli/wallet.md

   using `pcli validator vote sign`, then upload the vote on a networked machine, after copying the signature across the airgap, using `pcli validator vote cast` with the optional `--signature` flag to specify the externally-produced signature for the vote.

+Alternatively, rather than using a literal airgap, [magic wormhole](https://magic-wormhole.readthedocs.io/en/latest/) is a fast and secure method for relaying data between computers without complex network interactions.